Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What types of liability can arise for environmental damage (eg, administrative, civil, criminal)?

-Liability of polluters for damage to the environment at large is usually challenged before civil courts – for instance, based on tort, custodial possession (garde de la chose) or neighbourhood disturbance (trouble anormal de voisinage).
+Liability of polluters for damage to the environment at large is usually challenged before civil courts (eg, based on tort, custodial possession or neighbourhood disturbance).

-Directive 2004/35/EC on environmental liability was also transposed into the French Civil Code to provide for indemnification of damage to protected species and habitats or to water with significant adverse effects, or to land with significant risk of adverse effects on human health.
-Potentially eligible generating events must have occurred before April 30 2007.
+Directive 2004/35/EC on environmental liability was also transposed into the French Civil Code to provide for indemnification of damage to protected species and habitats, to water with significant adverse effects or to land with significant risk of adverse effects on human health.
+Potentially eligible generating events must have occurred before 30 April 2007.
 The statute of limitations is 30 years from the generating event (and not the actual observation of the damage).

-After many years of legal debate, a standalone ecological damage regime (préjudice écologique) was also introduced into the Civil Code, for events having occurred before October 1 2016 and having had a substantial effect on ecosystems, their functions or the collective human benefit derived from the environment.
+After many years of legal debate, a standalone ecological damage regime was also introduced into the Civil Code, for events that occurred before 1 October 2016 and which caused substantial effect on ecosystems, their functions or the collective human benefit derived from the environment.
 Governmental entities and certified environmental groups may request compensation in kind or, where this is not possible, indemnification to be allotted to environmental remediation measures.
 The statute of limitations is 10 years from the date on which the plaintiff was or should have been aware of the damage.
 Indemnification of material and moral losses resulting from environmental damage may still be claimed for on civil grounds.

 In addition to fines or even prison sentences, the criminal courts may also order that the polluting activity stop, and that remediation be either imposed (including with daily penalties) or executed at the operator’s cost.
 A victim can also identify itself as a civil party to the criminal proceedings and thus seek damages.

-Comparatively, the administrative courts seem overall reluctant to impose indemnification for environmental damage.
+Comparatively, the administrative courts seem generally reluctant to impose indemnification for environmental damage.

 Directors’ and officers’ liability